U.N.V. (band)

-U.N.V. (or Universal Nubian Voices) was an R&B group based out of Detroit, Michigan.
+U.N.V. (or Universal Nubian Voices) was an R&B group based out of Lansing, Michigan.
 The group consisted of brothers John Powe and Shawn Powe, and members John Clay and Demetrius Peete.
 They are best known for their 1993 summer hit single, "Something's Goin' On".

 History

 U.N.V. or, Universal Nubian Voices, was a male quartet that came onto the scene in 1993 out of Lansing, Michigan with their debut album, Something's Goin On.
 The group was composed of brothers John Powe and Shawn Powe, and members John Clay and Demetrius Peete.

-U.N.V. actually had its start in two separate groups, when Shawn created a group called 2.N.V. and John Powe created a group called U.N.V. with the idea of "You envy.
-"John's group saw success as he went to college and came to include all four members.
+U.N.V. actually had its start in two separate groups, when Shawn created a group called 2.N.V. and John Powe created a group called U.N.V. with the idea of "You envy."
+John's group saw success as he went to college and came to include all four members.
 It wasn't until after they had the name U.N.V. that Shawn gave the abbreviation its meaning of "Universal Nubian Voices".

 The group's debut album, Something's Goin On was released first as an independent record and received a lot of airplay in Detroit on radio station WJLB.
 The group sold 10,000 copies of the album's title track, attracting the attention of Madonna's label, Maverick Records.
 Signed to the label, the album received a nationwide release and the title track became a hit in August 1993, reaching #29 on the Hot 100 and #3 on the R&B charts.
 The album's second single, "Straight from My Heart" came out at the height of the group's popularity but was unable to latch on the success of Something's Goin On.
 As such, the song peaked out at #36 on the R&B charts.
 The group had some radio play from DJ Steve Edwards on BBC Radio 1 in 1993 but failed to chart in the UK.